List of extinct bird species since 1500

-Currently there are approximately 10,000 living species of birds, with over 1,480 at risk of extinction and 223 critically endangered.
+About 216 species of birds have become extinct since 1500, with increasing extinction rates due to human-caused influences such as habitat loss, the introduction of invasive species, and climate change.
+Currently there are approximately 11,000 living species of birds, with over 1,480 at risk of extinction and 223 critically endangered.

 Island species in general, and flightless island species in particular, are most at risk.
-The disproportionate number of rails in this list reflects the tendency of that family to lose the ability to fly when geographically isolated.
-Even more rails became extinct before they could be described by scientists; these taxa are listed in List of Late Quaternary prehistoric bird species.
+The situation is exemplified by Hawaii, where 30% of all known recently extinct bird taxa originally lived, and Guam, which lost over 60% of its native bird taxa in the decades following the introduction of the brown tree snake (Boiga irregularis).
+The disproportionate number of extinctions in rails reflects the tendency of that family to lose the ability to fly when geographically isolated.
+Even more rails became extinct before they could be described by scientists.